As far as recent inventions go, the advantages of 3D printing make it one of the most promising technologies.

 Along with this, the cost of complexity does not change.
 Creating complex mechanical products or parts requires skill and precision and that results in an increase in cost.
 However, 3D printing does not require any additional costs for complex parts as the parts can be designed prior to being uploaded for printing and are then sent for creation in one simple process.

-Coen Viguurs of Hans Boodt mannequins explains the advantages of 3D printing for their business: “This way of working doesn’t only speed up the process; the costs are around 1/10th less when compared to the traditional methods.
+Coen Viguurs of Hans Boodt mannequins explains the good points of 3D printing for their business: “This way of working doesn’t only speed up the process; the costs are around 1/10th less when compared to the traditional methods.
 A handmade mannequin is ten times more expensive than a 3D printed one”.
 Read here more about the advantages of 3D printing for Hans Boodt mannequins.

 D2.
 Less waste